readikus/early-saas-handbook/docs/engineering-process/coding-standards.md

 - [TypeScript Course for Beginners 2021 - Learn TypeScript from Scratch!](https://www.youtube.com/watch?v=BwuLxPH8IDs) - I really connect with Maximilian's content and courses.
   = [Donovan's TS course notes](http://hop.ie/blog/learning-typescript/)
+- Embrace it...opportunity to become an expert and educate the rest of the team on advanced aspects of the language.
 - Define types in `index.d.ts`
 - Avoid `any` at all costs!
 When prototyping, this speeds up development, but do not expect me to merge PRs like this :)